NoroffFEU/development-platforms/case-study-azure-devops.md

 ### Release Management

 Azure DevOps offer a classic release pipeline setup where you can easily and safely deploy their applications to multiple environments.
-There options for setting up fully automate testing and deployment or set up a semi-automated process.
+There are options for setting up fully automated testing and deployment or setting up a semi-automated process.

 <div style="width: 600px;">